nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

+* document container use
-* move to container
+* move this code to the NERSC github,
-* get flash attention back to working[^error]

 * refresh prompt (and move information chunks elsewhere?)

+* refactor daabase and search engine
+* introduce hybrid search variants
 * refuse `svg` and `out` files from the doc (which file types are in the doc?)

-* document the inner-workings,
-* establish a canonical list of test questions / conversations,
-* move this code to the NERSC github,

-* try fine-tuning sentence embedder,
-* add a [page rank](https://en.wikipedia.org/wiki/PageRank) type of score to documentation items? (to be integrated with the vector search)
-* try a home-trained model,

-[^error]: Currently, running `python -c "import flash_attn"` triggers a `ImportError: libcudart.so.11.0: cannot open shared object file: No such file or directory` error.

 ## Developers